 Black Star Chickens

 A relatively new edition to the backyard chicken world, this breed is medium sized and weighs in at around 7 to 8 lbs, with hens at 5 lbs.
+They are a result of crossing a New Hampshire or Rhode Island Red and a Barred Plymouth Rock.
 This bird is very docile, hardy, and low maintenance since they can adapt to local conditions.

 You can purchase this breed at Chickens for Backyards and Meyer Hatchery.